otwcode/otwarchive/CODE_OF_CONDUCT.md

 **Note:** The Archive of Our Own (AO3) is not considered to be a project space, and conduct there is governed by its [Terms of Service](https://archiveofourown.org/tos).
 Potential violations thereof must be reported via the [Policy & Abuse contact form](https://archiveofourown.org/abuse_reports/new).

+## Enforcement

+Violations of any part of this Code of Conduct, including our [policy on AI usage](CONTRIBUTING.md#contributing-code), may result in corrective action, up to and including banning from the GitHub repository and Jira.